klizarh/OSCH-Wiki/nginx.md

 If you edit the configuration file, simply run the following from a command prompt to refresh the system

 sudo systemctl restart nginx.service

+## Enabling websites
+NGINX is being used as a proxy server.
+It handles security and reverse proxies calls to other servers that handle the html (the individual Raspberry Pi server that has the web pagea at /home/pi/MVP/web)

+Edit the configuration file /etc/nginx/sites-enabled to add the locations of your websites.
+See the nginx documentation for details.